Kashkaval: Etymology

+The name kashkaval possibly comes from the Italian caciocavallo.

+Another theory claims that it is related to the Aromanian caș, 'cheese', but the kaval part remains unexplained.

 Locality

 Albania

 In Albania, kaçkavall is the most popular type of cheese after djathë i bardhë (white cheese).
 It is considered a traditional Albanian cheese, and is widely used as a side dish.
-A great majority of traditional restaurants will bring plates of raw or fried kaçkavall for no additional cost before the main dishes finish cooking.
-All dairy companies in Albania produce kaçkavall and mainly use cow's or sheep's milk.
+Some traditional restaurants will bring plates of raw or fried kaçkavall for no additional cost before the main dishes finish cooking.
+All dairy companies in Albania produce kaçkavall and mainly use cow's or sheep's milk, but some also use goat's milk, though not as frequently.

 Bulgaria

-In Bulgaria, kashkaval is made from cow's milk and is known as kashkaval vitosha, while a variation made from ewe's milk is called kashkaval balkan.
-Kashkaval preslav is the name given to the cheese made from a mixture of both milks.
+In Bulgaria, kashkaval vitosha is made from cow's milk, kashkaval balkan from ewe's milk, and kashkaval preslav is made from a mixture of the two.